shawnohare/hugo-morphism/README.md

 - `displayArchiveDates` bool: If true, post titles in the archive (post list pages) will display a date.

+- `displayDefaultAuthor` bool: If true and the `author` site variable is set, posts will display the site author.
+The `author` page parameter will override this setting.

 - `indexPostLimit` integer (defaults to 50): Limits the number of posts that will be displayed (and paginated) on the index page.